parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_6.md

 }

 ```
 We have created the struct `MyPool`, which consists of the addresses of the `pool_operator` and `my_friend`.
-Remind that these data will be all zeros by default.
-Therefore, we have to add an initialization function to set the addresses that we want.
+These data will be all zeros by default.
+Therefore, we have to add an initialization function to set the addresses we want.

 ### lib.rs: initialise struct
 ```rust